vimalFLY599/nest-assessment/README.md

 Once the application is running, you can access the API endpoints using tools like Postman or curl.

 Endpoints
-* POST /form: Create a new form entry.
+* POST /fdform: Create a new form entry.
-* GET /fill_data?form_title="user": Retrieve a specific form entry by user.
+* GET /fdform?form_title="user": Retrieve a specific form entry by user.
-* POST /fill_data?form_title="user": Create a new form entry.